inasafe/inasafe-doc/docs/source/training/intermediate/osm/300-introduction.rst

 we can share those maps on a common platform.
 With enough people contributing, we can collect data throughout the world.

-Collecting Spatial Data with OSM Intermediate Level Module is step-by-step guide designed to help anyone who wants to increase their skill for editing OSM data.
+Collecting Spatial Data using OSM Intermediate Level is a step-by-step course designed to help those who wish to carry on from the beginner tutorial and explore OSM in more detail.
+We recommend reviewing Collecting Spatial Data using OSM Beginner Level prior to this unit.
-This module might look difficult, especially for those who start knowing OSM.
-So, we recommend that for those people to start reading Collecting Spatial Data with OSM Beginner Level Module first before you read this module.

-This guide is made for those who want to increase their technical skill during editing OSM data, it also shows how to do geometry validation to reduce common mistakes that might happen during editing process.

-We hope it can be useful.
+:ref:`Go to first module --> <advanced-editing>`